phoenixpyra7/professional-readme-generator-with-nodejs/README.md

 ## Description
-This is a simple, professional ReadME generator using JavaScript and Node.
+This is a simple, professional ReadME generator using Node.js.

 Liscense informationn: https://mit-license.org/